 Looking to the future – Health 2.0:

-Did anyone in the world prepare themselves for the unprecedented challenges faced by the current pandemic?
+Did anyone in the world prepare themselves for the unprecedented challenges faced by the COVID-19 pandemic?
 Can anyone in Canada predict what new diseases, workforce, and capacity challenges the country will face in the next decade, let alone next year?

 The race to become the global leader in the health intelligence-enabled workforce has already begun.
 Frameworks for artificial intelligence already began a couple of years ago.
-Besides Canada, UK, China, Denmark, the EU Commission, Finland, France, Italy, Japan, Mexico, the Nordic-Baltic region, Singapore, South Korea, Sweden, Taiwan, the UAE, Pakistan, and others, have all released strategies to promote the use and development of AI.
+Besides Canada, UK, China, Denmark, the EU Commission, Finland, France, Italy, Japan, Mexico, the Nordic-Baltic region, Singapore, South Korea, Sweden, Taiwan, the UAE, India, Pakistan, and others, have all released strategies to promote the use and development of AI.

 The strategies announced by each of these countries are unique, each focusing on different aspects of AI policy – ranging from scientific research, talent development, skills and education, public and private sector adoption, data and digital infrastructure.